YuRuM0/minishell/README.md

 - `env`
 - `exit`

+### 📝 Heredoc Internals
+-The heredoc (<<) implementation in **Minishell** closely mimics the behavior of Bash, especially regarding signal handling and input redirection:
+  - When a heredoc is encountered, the shell creates a child process to handle user input until the delimiter is reached.
+  - The input is written to a temporary file created in /tmp.
+-Signal behavior matches Bash during heredoc input:
+  -Ctrl-C: interrupts input and cancels the heredoc with an error status.
+  -Ctrl-\: is ignored.
+  -Ctrl-D: ends input as expected.
+-Once writing is complete, the parent process opens the temporary file, saves the file descriptor, and immediately calls unlink() to remove the file path, ensuring the file is deleted automatically after use.
+-This approach ensures that heredoc content is safely isolated, temporary, and leaves no residual files on the system.

 ### 📦 Memory Management

 - No memory leaks are allowed (except those potentially caused by the internal `readline` function, as permitted by the subject).

 ---

+## 🧩 Core Concepts Explored

+Working on **Minishell** offered a deep dive into low-level system programming, shell architecture, and efficient data handling.
+Some of the most valuable lessons and skills gained include:

+- **Process Management:**
+  Learned to create and manage processes using `fork()`, execute commands with `execve()`, and properly synchronize them using `wait()` and `waitpid()`.
+- **File Descriptors and Redirections:**
+  Gained experience in manipulating file descriptors to implement input/output redirections (`<`, `>`, `>>`, `<<`) and pipe chaining using `|`.
+- **Signal Handling:**
+  Understood how to capture and respond to signals like `SIGINT` and `SIGQUIT`, mimicking Bash behavior accurately — especially in heredoc and interactive contexts.
+- **Environment Variable Handling:**
+  Implemented custom management of environment variables using a linked list, including features like `$VAR`, `$?`, and built-in commands like `export`, `unset`, and `env`.
+- **Lexical Analysis and Tokenization:**
+  Built a custom tokenizer for shell input that uses **jumptables** to efficiently dispatch handlers for each **metacharacter** (`" \t\n|<>$\"\'&"`).
+This significantly improved parsing performance and maintainability.
+- **Data Structures:**
+  Used **linked lists** extensively for managing:
+  - **Tokens** parsed from user input,
+  - **Commands** (including their arguments and redirections),
+  - **Environment variables**, enabling dynamic updates during shell execution.
+- **Memory Management:**
+  Ensured clean memory handling across all components using `malloc`/`free`, including nested structures and cleanup on exit.
+Validated memory correctness with tools like `valgrind`.
+- **Readline Integration:**
+  Integrated the GNU `readline` library to manage input history and improve user experience in the interactive shell prompt.
+> Overall, this project provided a comprehensive understanding of how a shell works under the hood and sharpened my skills in systems programming, code modularization, debugging, and resource management.

 ## 🚫 Not Implemented (Bonus Part)